noblox/noblox.js/README.md

 ## Documentation

-You can find the roblox-js wiki with all the functions [here](https://github.com/OnlyTwentyCharacters/roblox-js/wiki)!
+You can find the roblox-js wiki with all API documentation [here](https://github.com/OnlyTwentyCharacters/roblox-js/wiki).